Top insurance swindlers of 2004 enter fraud Hall of Shame

 Judging the judge: Elected county court judge Don McAuliffe, sworn to uphold the law, torched his own house for $235,000 in insurance money.
 A crony set the fire while McAuliffe vacationed in the Virgin Islands to create an alibi.
 Fairfield County, Ohio.

-Penthouse to jailhouse: Elderly millionaire Beatrice Kaufman exploited the September 11 tragedy by lying that the attacks had damaged her luxurious $5 million Manhattan penthouse.
+Penthouse to jailhouse: An elderly millionaire exploited the September 11 tragedy by lying that the attacks had damaged her luxurious $5 million Manhattan penthouse.
 She tried to convince insurers, charities and relief agencies to pay about $1 million for renovations that already were underway, plus other expenses.
 New York, NY.
+[EDITED @ 1-9-15.
+HGS]

 Ashes to ashes: Rev. Gerald Rayborn burned down his church to scam nearly $800,000 in insurance money he wanted to use for lavish personal expenses like Corvettes.
 He lit gasoline to start the fire, but tied envelopes around an air-conditioning cord to make it look like an electrical accident.
 Chicago.